- Aims, Focus, and Scope

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 The journal has been nationally accredited by the Ministry of Research, Technology, and Higher Education of the Republic of Indonesia, listed in the Science and Technology Index (SINTA) database.
 Since the 2020 publication, this journal has ranked with SINTA 2 (score: 73.25), which means it has become one of Indonesia's premier law journals.
 The detailed information can be accessed here.
+Download the certificate here.
+Check this journal in the SINTA database here.

 Publication Ethics & Malpractice Statement